DoganM95/IoT-Curtains/README.md

 - gpio will be high for a short time (e.g. 0.5s) to simulate a human button press

 #### Existing wall module
+This is the controller board that is built in to the wall.
+The wires of the motors of the facade are routed trough the wall and connected to it using the screw terminals.
+This module stays as is.
 <table>
   <tr>
 <td width="50%"><img src="https://user-images.githubusercontent.com/38842553/168401683-ad2862df-2277-4cbb-bfc8-14a0a4172ebe.png" alt="Wall module"/></td>